 ACRPC Role in Emergency Management

 Staff provides support for the Addison County Regional Emergency Management Committee (REMC) and works with first responders and community leaders to improve preparedness, response, and recovery.
+This includes support with Grants for Hazard Mitigation and Homeland Security.

 Additional Emergency Preparedness information for Addison County can be found below: